Transparency

 Back to top

-BCC's 2020 Profit and Loss Statement shows another $1 Million ($953,988) was spent on "Other Expenses" without suitable detail.
-The Association also notes the school reported a $3 Million loss.
+BCC's 2020 Profit and Loss Statement reports a $3 Million loss yet reports another $1 Million ($953,988) spent on "Other Expenses" without suitable detail.

 Parents have options to demand transparency and accountability from the Board.
 Write to them directly at board@bcc.act.edu.au.
-If the Board is unresponsive, parents can seek intervention from the Federal Education Minister Jason Clare , ACT Education Minister Yvette Berry and the Australian Charities and Not-for-profits Commission (ACNC) or push for constitutional reform.
+If the Board is unresponsive, parents can seek intervention from the Federal Education Minister Jason Clare , ACT Education Minister Yvette Berry and the Australian Charities and Not-for-profits Commission (ACNC).

 Back to top